Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

+We follow almost all standard notations for the non-phonon magnetic (exchange) mechanisms of superconductivity.
+For example, Anderson's theory is based on the \emph{t-J} model with antiferromagnetic interaction $J_{dd}$ between neighboring Cu spins.
+One alternative model is the spin-fluctuation or paramagnon theory there are relatively simple diagrams showing how spin fluctuations can cause pairing, see for example \cite{Scalapino:99,Monthoux:07}.
+Let us juxtapose the notations used by O'Mahony et al~\cite[Fig.~1, Eq.~(1)]{OMahony:22} and Pavarini et al~\cite{Pavarini:01}, following the notation used throughout the present study

 Here we do not discuss the details of the calculation of the super-exchange amplitude of two electrons in adjacent Cu positions in the quadratic CuO$_2$ lattice.
-The exchange is between Cu$3d_{x^2-y^2}$ and Cu$3d_{x^2-y^2}$ orbitals for copper ions in elementary cells $\mathbf{n}=(n_x,\, n_y)$ and $\mathbf{n}=(n_{x+1},\, n_y)$, for example.
-As a lateral comment we have to point out there is no physical hopping in $t^\prime$ along the diagonals in a quadratic lattice between $(n_x,\, n_y)$ and ($n_{x+1},\, n_{y+1}$) lattice points.
-This is just a trivial mathematical exercise for a tight binding model in a quadratic lattice but not a real process in CuO$_2$ plane.
+The exchange takes place between the Cu$3d_{x^2-y^2}$ and Cu$3d_{x^2-y^2}$ orbitals for copper ions in the elementary cells $\mathbf{n}=(n_x,\, n_y)$ and $\mathbf{n}=(n_{x+1},\, n_y)$, for example.
+As a side comment, we point out that there is no physical hopping in $t^\prime$ along the diagonals in a quadratic lattice between $(n_x,\, n_y)$ and ($n_{x+1},\, n_{y+1}$) lattice points.
+This is just a trivial mathematical exercise for a tight binding model in a quadratic lattice but not a real process in the CuO$_2$ plane.